Visual Snow FAQ

 Given that many primary symptoms of VSS manifest visually, it is crucial for optometrists and ophthalmologists to be well-informed about the condition.
 While neuro-ophthalmologists and neurologists possess expertise in understanding the structure, function, and abnormalities of the brain’s visual pathways, ophthalmologists and other eye specialists comprehend the intricate anatomy, physiology, and neural connections of the eye.
 Moreover, certain VSS symptoms overlap with those of other neuro-ophthalmological and eye-related conditions, which many doctors actively manage.
 In addition to potentially aiding patients in managing their VSS based on individual symptoms and medical histories, eye practitioners knowledgeable about VSS can also appropriately refer patients reporting such symptoms to neurologists or neuro-ophthalmologists for further assessment and potential diagnosis.
 Collaborative efforts between brain and eye specialists facilitate a thorough evaluation and treatment strategy, encompassing both neurological and ocular aspects of VSS.
 Furthermore, raising awareness about VSS within the medical community, particularly among disciplines closely related to VSS symptoms like neurology and ophthalmology, can enhance global education, diminish the occurrence of marginalization and misdiagnosis among VSS patients, foster research and data collection for advancing treatments, elevate the quality of care and healthcare outcomes for individuals with VSS, and foster optimal physician-patient communication.

 Visual snow/static was first reported in the Transactions of the American Ophthalmological Society in 1944.
 Frank D. Carroll published descriptions of 6 patients experiencing visual disturbances induced by digitalis, a medication for heart ailments.
 These included “snowy vision, flashing and flickering lights, flowerlike figures, green and yellow vision, and colored floaters”.
 All 6 patients underwent ophthalmic (eye) examinations, and findings were negative.
 Carroll surmised that digitalis impaired the central nervous system, stimulating the cerebrum to cause disturbances.
+For more information, check out the Visual Snow Timeline.

 The condition, Visual Snow Syndrome (VSS), is named after its most common, primary symptom: Visual Snow (VS), which refers to seeing static, flickering dots, and flashing lights across the entire visual field 24/7 (with your eyes open and closed).
 Trying to see when experiencing VS is often likened to trying to see in the middle of a snowstorm or through a snow globe that has been shaken; hence, this is how the term, Visual Snow, or VS, got its name.